Media and Communications: Regulatory Agencies

 The Federal Communications Commission (FCC) regulates interstate and international communications by radio, television, wire, satellite, and cable.
 The FCC promotes competition, innovation, and investment in telecommunications services.
 They also revise media regulations to account for new technologies and innovations.

 The Regulatory Unit of Communication Services, also known as the Unidad Reguladora de Servicios de Comunicaciones, regulates and the controls the activities of telecommunications and postal services in Uruguay.
 This includes ensuring universal access to services, the promotion of competition in the media industry, setting tariffs that reflect the economy, and maintaining the protection of users' rights.
-Certain pages of the website are only in Spanish, while other pages of the site are available in English.
+This site is only available in Spanish.

 The Telecommunications & Radiocommunications Regulator (TRR) of Vanuatu is obligated to create new and amend existing policies in order to encourage open competition and use of communications in the country.
 The TRR website contains information about its main functions, the telecommunications industry, and latest industry news.

 The National Commission of Telecommunications in Venezuela (CONATEL), also known as the Comision Nacional de Telecomunicaciones, promotes citizen participation in the regulation and promotion of telecommunications.
 CONATEL promotes further development of telecommunications and strives to bring the institution to all areas of the country, enhancing the media industry.
 This website is only available in Spanish.